waitingsolong/fastapi-micro/README.md

 ### Notes

-- Ensure that ports 80 and 443 on the host are not being used by other processes.
+- Ensure that ports 80 and 443 on the host are not being used by other processes
+- It sometimes necessary restart ./scripts/setup_ssl_mock.sh
+- When writing nginx.conf just copy final result to nginx.conf.template and replace your host (e.g. "localhost") with $SERVER_NAME

 ## How to Create a New Microservice